BSFishy/notebook/home/better-smart-tv.md

 but yeah the plan is to build some custom language that eventually compiles into some skin for kodi so that i can build the skin quickly, efficiently, and maybe provide a tool to the community for building better skins faster :shrug:

+i _could_ do all that but also apparently kodi exposes some backend api. so what i also could do is use a small, simple wm, start a custom application first, tell the wm to focus the correct application, then it can call out to kodi or steamlink.

+this will give me full control over what it looks like and i can build a web ui using tauri or something similar. so it should be pretty good. there are cec libraries for rust, and it should offer me the best of both worlds i think. if i build it well, i should be able to tell the wm pretty well what window to show and when.